 You are currently viewing our site as a guest, which gives you limited access to our site features.
 By signing up for a free membership, you will receive our Investment Opportunity newsletters and have access to additional features for finding and comparing managed funds and shares.
 Registration is fast and simple, so please:

-Business Description: Commonwealth Bank of Australia (CBA) is a leading Australian retail bank and one of the 'Big Four'.
+Business Description: Commonwealth Bank of Australia (CBA) is an Australian retail bank.
 Its core business is the provision of a broad range of banking and financial products and services to retail, small business, corporate and institutional clients.
 CBA conducts its operations primarily in Australia, New Zealand and Asia Pacific region.
 It also operates in several countries including United Kingdom and USA.

 Commonwealth Bank of Australia reported NPAT up 1% to $3.66bn for the half-year ended 31 December 2012.
 Cash NPAT for the current half was $3.78bn, an increase of 6%.
 Revenues from ordinary activities were $22.92bn, down 4% from the same period last year.
 Diluted EPS was 221.7 cents compared to 222.1 cents last year.
 Net operating cash flow was $3.62bn compared to $8.34bn last year.
 The interim dividend declared was 164.0 cents compared with 137.0 cents last year.
 While many of the group's customers are facing challenges, this is not translating into a deterioration of credit quality.
 However, given the uncertain outlook for both the global and domestic economies, the group remains cautious maintaining a strong balance sheet with high levels of capital, provisioning and liquidity - $128.0bn as at 31 December 2012.